The Signature LP

-The Signature LP is Sway DaSafo's second album, released on 5 October 2008.
+The Signature LP is the second studio album by British rapper Sway DaSafo, released on 5 October 2008.
 Most of the album was produced by Sway with his Dcypha Productions team; other producers included Louis Gibzen, Guy Katsav and Akon.

 Background

 Plans for Sway's second album were made from the outset of his career.
 It was originally planned to be called This Is My Album, continuing with the This Is My... series which Sway had used for the titles of his first mixtapes and debut album.
 It was originally scheduled to be released on 5 May 2008 but was pushed back to 5 October 2008 to accommodate "Silver and Gold" featuring Akon.
 Sway released a free mixtape, titled The Signature Mixtape, to coincide with the album's release.

 During the production of the album, Sway was affected by the deaths of close friends and family, to whom he dedicated the album to and mentioned in several tracks including "Pray 4 Kaya" which is dedicated Kaya Bousquet who died in early 2008.

 The first single release from the album was "F Ur X", featuring $tush.
 The video for the song was released in May 2008.
 The music video features actors from Kidulthood and Adulthood and also includes Ashley Walters, Bashy and also Chipmunk.
 The second single was "Saturday Night Hustle", featuring soul singer Lemar.
 The third single was "Silver & Gold" featuring Akon which peaked at 67.
 A video was made for the single which features a cameo appearance from the footballer El Hadj Diouf.

 The Signature LP reached number 51 in the charts in the week after release.